HQarroum/cfn-eval/README.md

     TemplateURL: ./cloudformation.yml
 ```

-This will allow you to import the Lambda function associated with the custom resource we create behind the scene, as well as its associated role.
+This allows to import the Lambda function associated with the custom resource we create behind the scene, as well as its associated role.

 ### Inline evaluation example

-Below is an example of inline evaluation of Javascript code within your template.
+Below is an example of inline evaluation of Javascript code within a template.
 This example demonstrates how to manipulate the input (i.e parameters) given to your resource, and generate a dynamic output you can reference in your template.

 ```yaml
 # Definition of a transform resource.